svgdotjs/svgdom/readme.md

 > Straightforward DOM implementation to make SVG.js run headless on Node.js

-This dom implementation was written for svg.js only.
-It is neither complete nor does it strictly follows the standards.
-It just has enough to make svg.js work on nodejs.
+While this dom implementation was designed to run svg.js on node, it now is much more feature complete and can be used by anyone needing an xml, svg or html dom.

 ## Get started with svg.js v2.5